rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 The semantics for passing a value to a function are similar to assigning a value to a variable.
 Passing a variable to a function will move or copy, just like assignment.
-Listing 4-3 has an example with some annotations showing where variables go into and out of scope:
+[Listing 4-3][Listing-4-3] has an example with some annotations showing where variables go into and out of scope:

 <span class="filename">Filename: src/main.rs</span>